Sahith Theegala Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Theegala finished 33rd (with a score of -10) in his lone appearance at The Sentry in recent years (in 2023).
+- Theegala finished 33rd (with a score of -10) in his only appearance at The Sentry in recent years (in 2023).

 Theegala's Recent Performances